alexd3rsan/rollingshutterpy/README.md

 - Add save to movie option
 - Add phase roll rendering
 - Refactor the code in a more sane way
+- Make rollingShutter a class more independent of the main app
+- Fix a bug when attempting to process multiple files